CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Ay may be curved either way.
 The form under-ay is used whenever it joins more clearly or easily than the form over-ay, as after D T J Qu M N V  thus,  days,  quay; cp.  says,  hay.
 (So basically, use the smoothed y-a form after forward horizontal curves and after descenders.
 See also when to use the curved -ing, which is basically a double-size smoothed y-a. -- Jeremy)

+## Modes
+Modes are writing before part of the Ordinary Level, but are included here for easy reference.

 ## A
 A  is a short horizontal connecting stroke.
 It forms the diphthongs  ai,  au,  ay.
 See Vowels and Diphthongs.
+M-ordinary: A maybe omitted before M and M.

 ## B
 B  is written like the letter lowercase cursive b, but with a more open loop and without the hook upwards at the end.
 It forms the compounds:

 bd   rob’d
+S-ord:
+be-prefix This prefix is peculiar to a special class of English words, and may also be expressed by writing above the line.
+The word be is expressed by a dot above the line ; been and being by n  and straight ‑ing ; the former will not be found to clash with than.
+It should not be used for

 bj   object
 bl    able
 br   bray